elblogbruno/NotionAI-MyMind/index.md

 Right now, there's a working but work in progress Python Local Server, that receives all the data from the extension and the app, and publishes it to Notion.
 So it is 100% open source and fully private!

+https://chrome.google.com/webstore/detail/notion-ai-my-mind/eaheecglpekjjlegffodbfhbhdmnjaph?hl=es&authuser=0 the chromium browsers such as google chrome or microsoft edge can install the extension from the store!

 ## Adding text to your mind
 ![Adding text from context](doc/example_adding_from_context.png)